mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-03.md

 ## Success Criteria

-- Demonstrate that you can chat with your own data.
 - Demonstrate that the user can ask questions on your own data within the application.
 - Demonstrate that you set the behavior of the bot as a product information application.
 - Demonstrate that you use the conversation history as context for the subsequent calls.